kamialie/education/docker/README.md

 Execute commands in a new layer on top of of the current image; default shell can be changed using **SHELL** or use exec form; cache for **RUN** can be used during next build - can be invalidated using _--no-cache_ flag on build

-Avoid using apt-get upgrade and dist-upgrade, as many essential packages from parent images can not upgrade inside an uprivileged container, rather update and install packages you need (keep it in one command to avoid caching issues, if command changes in the future
+Avoid using apt-get upgrade and dist-upgrade, as many essential packages from parent images can not upgrade inside an uprivileged container, rather update and install packages you need (keep it in one command to avoid caching issues, if command changes in the future):

 	RUN apt-get update && apt-get install -y \
 	    package-one \